-We ensure that consistent and effective safeguarding procedures and policies are in place to support students and staff and follow the guidance of Keeping Children Safe in Education.
-If a student or parent/carer has a concern they should contact the College immediately.
+We ensure that consistent and effective safeguarding procedures and policies are in place to support students and staff and follow the guidance of Keeping Children Safe in Education September 2021.
+If a student or parent/carer has a concern they should contact the the college’s designated safeguarding lead or Head of Learning Centre immediately.

 Please see our policy for further details.

 Safeguarding is embedded into our curriculum, there is learning around identifying safe practice at home, in college, in work and in the community.
 All students follow a personal development tutorial programme that supports them to understand fundamental British values and gain an excellent understanding of what it means to live in a diverse society.
 Through a broad curriculum offer, students become aware that everyone has different needs, and they learn to be tolerant of others and respect differences.

 At Orchard Hill College we work with our students who have behaviours of concern using Positive Behaviour Support (PBS).
 PBS helps us to understand why behaviours are happening and what we can proactively do to prevent these being needed.
 PBS is the most ethical and effective way of supporting people and aims to improve quality of life and uphold the student’s rights.

 Orchard Hill College has a team of student safeguarding ambassadors who support the designated safeguarding lead and Heads of Learning Centres to develop accessible policies, promote safeguarding , represent Orchard Hill College at local advocacy groups and participate in recruitment of new college staff.
 As well as safeguarding ambassadors, each centre has a student council, where students voice their opinions and ideas for college developments, policies, website, events etc.